ton-connect/bridge/docs/MONITORING.md

 - `bridge_health_status` - Health status (1 = healthy)
 - `bridge_ready_status` - Ready status (1 = ready)

+## Profiling

+Bridge exposes Prometheus metrics at http://localhost:9103/metrics.

+Profiling will not affect performance unless you start exploring it.
+To view all available profiles, open http://localhost:9103/debug/pprof in your browser.
+For more information, see the [usage examples](https://pkg.go.dev/net/http/pprof/#hdr-Usage_examples).

+To enable profiling feature, use `PPROF_ENABLED=true` flag.

 ## Health Endpoints

 ### `/health`